carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 Understanding the tradeoff between interpretability and complexity is crucial in machine learning.
 Simple models like decision trees, random forests, and linear regression offer transparency and ease of understanding, making them ideal for explaining predictions to stakeholders.
 In contrast, neural networks, while powerful, lack interpretability due to their complexity.
-Post hoc explainable technices can be applied to neural networks to provide explanations for predictions, but it's essential to recognize that using such methods involves a tradeoff between model complexity and interpretability.
+Post hoc explainable techniques can be applied to neural networks to provide explanations for predictions, but it's essential to recognize that using such methods involves a tradeoff between model complexity and interpretability.

 Striking the right balance between these factors is key to selecting the most suitable model for a given task, considering both its predictive performance and the need for interpretability.